-Remove the roots of old plants when clearing the bed.
-As root knot nematode juveniles can live in the galls they form on the roots, they will continue to multiply even as the roots are dying out.
+Remove the root tissue of affected plants when clearing the bed.
+As juveniles can live in the galls they form on the roots, they will continue to multiply even as the roots are dying out.
 Removing the remaining root mass can extract those juveniles.

 Plant overwintering grass cover crops like wheatgrass, ryegrass, or rye.
 Sudangrass is also good and offers some nematicide properties.
 Keep these mowed down to a manageable level, and till them under in the spring to add more plant matter to the soil.

 Regularly add more organic material to your soil.
 Adding more composted leaves, grass clippings, and manure to your beds will help naturally control the population of nematodes in the soil, since nematodes prefer living material to decaying plant matter.